QUEST Futures is a juvenile mental health initiative that seeks to establish a comprehensive, coordinated response

 about a special program that works with kids with mental illness, who are involved in the juvenile justice system.

-Mental Health and Juvenile Justice, records
+The publication, Mental Health and Juvenile Justice, records

 the findings of the impact evaluation of QUEST Futures.
 Thanks for speaking with me today and welcome.